 The number of students admitted to the course may be limited.
-A great deal of private study and high motivation are necessary in order to meet the requirements of the course.
-Suitable for students of proven linguistic ability (ie a pass in French at Standard Grade (SCE) or GCSE.
-Sustained effort is required throughout, the pace being such that any lost ground can prove extremely difficult to recover.
+A great deal of private study and high motivation are necessary to meet the requirements of the course.
+Sustained commitment is required throughout, the pace being such that any lost ground can prove extremely difficult to recover.

 The course aims to take students within a year to the standard required for entry to French 2, giving them expertise in spoken and written French, concentrating on accuracy and fluency.
 It also provides exposure to texts of various types (depending on the year of study, texts will be literary and political/historical) and to film; these are studied for both linguistic and cultural content.